laravel/docs/homestead.md

 ## Debugging & Profiling

 <a name="debugging-web-requests"></a>
-### Debugging Web Requests with xdebug
+### Debugging Web Requests With Xdebug

-Homestead includes out-of-the-box support for step debugging with [xdebug](https://xdebug.org).
+Homestead includes out-of-the-box support for step debugging with [Xdebug](https://xdebug.org).
 For example, you can load a web page from a browser, and PHP will connect back out to your IDE to allow inspection and modification of the running code.

 To enable debugging, run:

     $ sudo phpenmod xdebug
     $ sudo systemctl restart php7.3-fpm # Replacing the version with whatever PHP version are using.

 Then, follow your IDE's instructions to enable debugging.
-Finally, configure your browser to trigger xdebug with an extension or [a bookmarklet](https://www.jetbrains.com/phpstorm/marklets/).
+Finally, configure your browser to trigger Xdebug with an extension or [a bookmarklet](https://www.jetbrains.com/phpstorm/marklets/).

-Loading xdebug by itself, even when not actively debugging, can significantly slow PHP.
-To disable xdebug, run `sudo phpdismod xdebug` and restart the FPM service again.
+Loading Xdebug by itself, even when not actively debugging, can significantly slow PHP.
+To disable Xdebug, run `sudo phpdismod xdebug` and restart the FPM service again.

-While xdebug is included for all PHP versions, note that early minor releases of PHP often have some incompatibilities with xdebug immediately after release.
+While Xdebug is included for all PHP versions, note that early minor releases of PHP often have some incompatibilities with Xdebug immediately after release.
 If PHP segfaults or throws Zend errors, try switching to the previous stable PHP release.

 <a name="debugging-cli-scripts"></a>
 ### Debugging CLI scripts